Publix: Publix Sabor

 Publix Sabor locations have bilingual English-Spanish employees, open seating cafés, and a wider selection of prepared foods from the deli and bakery catering to Hispanic flavors.

 Pharmacy

 The first Publix in-store pharmacy was opened on October 30, 1986, in Altamonte Springs, Florida.
 By 1995, one-third of Publix stores had a pharmacy and today, approximately 90% of Publix stores include a pharmacy.
 Publix Pharmacies consistently ranked number one for customer satisfaction in supermarket pharmacies in several surveys conducted by independent research companies.

-Free medications

-Publix announced in August 2007, that it would offer several types of antibiotics free to its customers.
-Customers must have a prescription; they are given a maximum of a two-week supply.
+Publix announced in August 2007 that it would offer several types of antibiotics free to its customers.
 Several medical professionals expressed concerns that this could contribute to an overuse of antibiotics which leads to antibiotic resistance, a serious public health concern.
-These medications include: